Clevedon: Landmarks

 Clevedon Pier opened on Easter Monday 1869.
 It is now one of the earliest UK examples of a Victorian pier still in existence.
 After a set of legs collapsed during an insurance load check on 17 October 1970, it fell into disrepair until 1985, when it was dismantled, taken to Portishead dock for restoration, and rebuilt in 1986.
-In 2001, it was upgraded to a Grade-1 listed building, The Paddle Steamer Waverley and Motor Vessel Balmoral offer day trips by sea from Clevedon Pier to points along the Bristol Channel and Severn estuary.
+In 2001, it was upgraded to a Grade I listed building, The paddle steamer Waverley and motor vessel Balmoral offer day trips by sea from Clevedon Pier to points along the Bristol Channel and Severn estuary.
 Adjoining the pier is the contemporary Toll House, built in the style of a folly castle and provided to house the pier-master.

 Clevedon clock tower in the town centre is decorated with "Elton ware".
 It was completed in 1898 and donated by Sir Edmund Elton to mark Queen Victoria's Diamond Jubilee.
 The Curzon cinema dates from 1912, for Victor Cox, and is one of the world's oldest purpose-built, continuously operated cinemas.

 Clevedon Marine Lake opened in 1929.
 After becoming derelict and disused after the 1960s, it was restored in 2015 with funding from the Heritage Lottery Fund.

 The market hall on Alexandra Road was designed by the local architect Hans Price.
 A monument known as the "Spirit of Clevedon" was erected near the seafront to mark the Millennium.
 Unveiled in June 2000, the 5 ft sculpture cost £9,000.
 It was designed by local citizens and includes panels and plaques representing the town's history and community.
 Its base contains a time capsule with information on the town.

 Education

 Clevedon School is a secondary comprehensive school serving the town and surrounding rural areas, with some 1,200 pupils in years 7 to 11 (Lower School) and 12 to 13 (Upper School or sixth form).
 It has regained Language College status.

 There are six primaries: Mary Elton Primary School, St John the Evangelist of Bath and Wells Academy Trust Church of England School, All Saints C of E Primary School and St Nicholas's Chantry CEVC Primary School.

-Mary Elton (née Stewart of Castle Stewart) the second wife of the Reverend Sir Abraham Elton, endowed local schools in the 19th century: the Mary Elton Primary School in Holland Road, Clevedon, is named after her.
+Mary Elton (née Stewart of Castle Stewart), the second wife of the Reverend Sir Abraham Elton, endowed local schools in the 19th century: the Mary Elton Primary School in Holland Road, Clevedon, is named after her.

 St John's the Evangelist Primary School was formerly based on the current site of Clevedon Library.
 It moved to its current site on the Fosseway in 1991 and was opened by Anne, Princess Royal.

 Yeo Moor Primary School, opened on 19 April 2010, amalgamated infant and junior schools that shared the site.
 The footballer Jack Butland attended Yeo Moor School and Clevedon School.

 St Brandon's School was an independent boarding school until 1991 and a co-educational infant and junior school until 2004.

 A drama company, Take The Lead, from Clevedon School, has put on productions in the town.